Guidance

 Overview

-Choosing the right FMS software has the potential to greatly improve efficiencies in your academy trusts financial administration processes and financial reporting.
+Choosing the right FMS software has the potential to greatly improve efficiencies in your academy trust’s financial administration processes and financial reporting.
 This matrix table helps you compare systems and choose the right one for you.

 This FMS comparison matrix is provided to help academy trusts find and compare FMS providers so that when your trust is considering upgrading their existing software or procuring new software, you’ll know which suppliers to obtain quotes from.
-If your supplier is shown as not being able to automate, contact them to find out why they aren’t able to.
+If your supplier is shown as not being able to automate, contact them to find out why they are not able to.

 This matrix is not designed to provide all the information required by trusts when making this decision but clarify key features of known FMS providers in the academy trust sector and speed up the time taken to narrow down the options to a provider shortlist.
-The matrix includes a list of FMS software providers results from the completion of the Accounts Return 22-23.
+The matrix includes a list of FMS software providers results from the completion of the AR 22-23.

-In producing this matrix, the DfE aims to make it easier for schools to switch between FMS’s and to establish a strong and competitive market which promotes transparency in pricing structures and services offered.
+In producing this matrix, the DfE aims to make it easier for schools to switch between FMS and to establish a strong and competitive market which promotes transparency in pricing structures and services offered.
 In particular, the DfE is keen to acknowledge those FMS providers who have worked with us to provide the standardised academies CoA and have developed the automation functionality needed to send data efficiently to complete the DfE financial returns.

 We will keep the matrix up to date.
 If your supplier has made progress to develop automation, we will update the matrix which will be noted in the change log.